Conformal Tightness of Holographic Scaling in Black Hole Thermodynamics

-in which $\kappa$ has a finite and nonzero value provided that the necessary condition $p_{t}+ p_{r} =2$ be satisfied.
-This condition is identical to Eq.~(\ref{eq:Hawking-exponents_off-shell}) for consistency of the Hawking temperature, i.e., equivalent to the removal of the conical singularity.
-The argument above verifies that $\kappa$ is inextricably linked to the Hawking temperature, and that the expected relation~(\ref{eq:temperature-gravity_connection}) is indeed maintained.
+be satisfied.
+This condition is identical to equation~(\ref{eq:Hawking-exponents_off-shell}) for consistency of the Hawking temperature, i.e., equivalent to the removal of the conical singularity.
+The argument above verifies that $\kappa$ is inextricably linked to the Hawking temperature, viz., the expected identification~(\ref{eq:temperature-gravity_connection}) is indeed maintained.